BechirZalila/linux-qemu-trusted-firmware/README.md

 Hello world
 ```

-This points QEMU to the cross-compiler’s sysroot for shared libraries.
+This points QEMU to the cross-compiler's sysroot for shared libraries.
 (For statically linked binaries, this is not needed.)

 **Note:** Using **Crosstool-NG** is one way to obtain a cross-toolchain.
 Alternatively, one could install the package `gcc-aarch64-linux-gnu` which provides the cross-compiler and skip the above steps.
 In either case, ensure `CROSS_COMPILE` (prefix for toolchain binaries) is set (e.g., `aarch64-linux-`) and `ARCH=arm64` is used for Linux builds.